Assistant Director of Disability, Access and Success

 Accommodations and Access Support

-Review of accommodation requests and documentation including scheduling of intake meetings with students to determine accommodations; review documentation; review of disability documentation and determination of eligibility and reasonable accommodations for students with disabilities; orient students to provision of accommodations and services; provide individual support for students with disabilities; responsible for determining initial housing accommodations; Develop supportive relationships with students.
+Review of disability accommodation requests and documentation including scheduling of intake meetings with students to determine accommodations; review documentation; review of disability documentation and determination of eligibility and reasonable accommodations for students with disabilities; orient students to provision of accommodations and services; provide individual support for students with disabilities; responsible for determining initial housing accommodations; Develop supportive relationships with students.

 Provide information individually, for groups, and through various media to the faculty, staff and students about the experience of disability and access needs; supporting neurodiverse students, strategize to positively impact classroom learning effects of disabilities; assist in advising Access Advocates (peer mentors)